openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 ## Defining winding rules {#defining-winding-rules}

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

 The enhanced drawing API also introduces the concept of path “winding”: the direction for a path.
 The winding for a path is either positive (clockwise) or negative (counter-clockwise).
 The order in which the renderer interprets the coordinates provided by the vector for the data parameter determines the winding.